RedditRecs

 Reddit Icon

-sponge_welder • about 1 month ago
+sponge_welder • 3 months ago

 If you are into servers and self-hosting, Valetudo is an option.
 It's a self-hosted replacement for some robot vacuums' cloud services I also don't think the Roomba 600 series need cloud features.
 They use random navigation